 Fighter bulb mites possess weapons for male-male competition over access to mates, whereas scramblers are defenceless.
 Fighters can also mortally injure conspecifics.
 This is also what my then Master student Jasper Croll found in 2015 in an experiment where he had observed that fighters are more likely to kill juveniles predisposed to develop into fighters .
 Jasper next took on the challenge of using a population model to investigate if fighter expression can feed back to affect population size and structure, thereby altering the evolutionary dynamics of ART expression in an eco-evolutionary feedback loop.

 Jasper found that the intraspecific killing by fighters can extend the conditions under which ARTs evolve because fighters that kill other fighters decreases fighter fitness.
 Importantly: this effect can be nullified when benefits from killing are incorporated, like increased reproduction through increased energy uptake.
-These results from Jasper’s work is now published in the Journal of Animal Ecology , and form part of a Special Feature entitled “The diversity of eco-evolutionary dynamics: comparing the feedbacks between ecology and evolution across scales”; a cross-journal special feature from the British Ecological Society, edited by Franziska Brunner, Jacques Deere, Martijn Egas, Christophe Eizaguirre and Joost Raeymaekers.
+These results from Jasper’s work is now published in the Journal of Animal Ecology , and form part of a Special Feature entitled “Eco-evolutionary dynamics across scales”; a cross-journal special feature from the British Ecological Society, edited by Franziska Brunner, Jacques Deere, Martijn Egas, Christophe Eizaguirre and Joost Raeymaekers.

 Are there still aspects of eco-evolutionary feedback loops that we do not understand?
 Yes!
 In my view, the next big challenge is to tease apart both pathways within an eco-evolutionary feedback loop.
 Key factors that are required to do so are (i) a solid understanding of how ecology (e.g. population density) affects trait distributions, (ii) a solid understanding of the developmental mechanism underlying trait expression, and (iii) a solid understanding of how evolutionary change affects ecological variables (e.g. population density).